Tick-borne encephalitis: Epidemiology

 In Sweden, most cases of TBE occur in a band running from Stockholm to the west, especially around lakes and the nearby region of the Baltic sea.
 It reflects the greater population involved in outdoor activities in these areas.
 Overall, for Europe, the estimated risk is roughly 1 case per 10,000 human-months of woodland activity.
-Although in some regions of Russia and Slovenia, the prevalence of cases can be as high as 70 cases per 100,000 people per year.
-Travelers to endemic regions do not often become cases, with only 5 cases reported among U.S. travelers returning from Eurasia between 2000 and 2011, a rate so low that as of 2016 the U.S. Centers for Disease Control and Prevention recommended vaccination only for those who will be extensively exposed in high risk areas.
+In some regions of Russia and Slovenia, the prevalence of cases can be as high as 70 cases per 100,000 people per year.
+Travelers to endemic regions do not often become cases, with only 8 cases reported among U.S. travelers returning from Eurasia between 2000 and 2017, a rate so low that as of 2020 the U.S. Centers for Disease Control and Prevention recommended vaccination only for those who will be extensively exposed in high risk areas.